Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

-Argument: Do horror movies cause some people to act out the violence they watch?
+Argument: Do horror movies cause some people to act out the violence they see on the screen?

 Using a semicolon in your thesis statement can help you because:

-- You can write a more complicated, longer thesis.
+- You can write a longer, more complicated thesis.

 - The semicolon makes the thesis statement stand out for your reader.

-- Using a semicolon and transition word lets you how ideas relate (contrast "however" or adding "moreover").
+- Using a semicolon and transition word lets you show how your ideas relate (by contrasting with "however" or adding "moreover").

-- Combine 2 sentences and use a semicolon instead of a period (the two sentences must be related to one another)
+1. Combine two sentences by using a semicolon instead of a period (of course, the two sentences must be related to one another).
+Like this:

 Example: I agree with Stephen King that horror movies are popular; I disagree that people who watch them will be less violent.

-- Combine 2 sentences and use a transition word which explains how the two sentences are related.
+2. Combine two sentences and use a transition word which explains how the two sentences are related.
+Like this: